snobu/powerbi-embed-v2/README.md

 Demo uses the [PowerBI Sample Procurement Analysis](https://powerbi.microsoft.com/en-us/documentation/powerbi-sample-procurement-analysis-take-a-tour/)  report from the PowerBI sample gallery (_Get data_).<br>
 Publish to **App Workspace**, not _My Workspace_, this is important.
 It should be the only report in your App Workspace, otherwise you'll need to change the backend to return its index from the result array.

-Material Design controls borrowed from [Creative Tim](https://www.creative-tim.com/product/material-kit).
+Material Design controls borrowed from [Creative Tim](https://www.creative-tim.com/product/material-kit).<br>
+TODO: Swap Material Design for [Fluent Design System](https://fluent.microsoft.com) (Project Neon).

 ![Screenshot](screenshot.png)